DeviPrasad773/LIC_tasks/Current_Mirrors.md

 **Output Waveform:**

-The Expected gain in db of the circuit is 22.72db.But the obtained gain from the AC analysis(frequency response) is db.
+The Expected gain in db of the circuit is 22.72db.But the obtained gain from the AC analysis(frequency response) is 24.6db.

 |Parameter      |Theory value  | Practical value |
 |---------------|--------------|-----------------|